pymmcore-plus/pymmcore-plus/docs/guides/logging.md

     You can also use `mmcore logs --reveal` to open the log directory in your file manager.

+Note that both pymmcore-plus and the underlying CMMCore object will write to the log file.
+By default, [CMMCorePlus](../api/cmmcoreplus.md) will call `setPrimaryLogFile()` with the location of the pymmcore-plus logfile upon instantiation.

 ## Managing logs with the CLI

 The `mmcore` CLI provides a `logs` subcommand for managing logs.